All of our Mysore-style classes are suitable for complete beginners.

 There will be plenty of time to ask any questions you may have.

 Click below to see our schedule.
 The introductory classes are highlighted in red.
 If you click on the day you want to attend you can reserve a spot in the class.
-You can then make your donation by clicking on the Buy A Pass button at the top of this page.
+You will need to make the donation before you are able to reserve a spot.

 Recommendations for new students